abarolli/software-development-cookbooks/spring/SecurityWithJsonWebtokens.md

         try {
             // parse token to extract username
             String username = jwtService.extractUsername(token);
+            // parse token to extract roles
+            List<String> roles = jwtService.extractRoles(token);
             // verify the username exists and the user is not already authenticated in the security context if (username != null && SecurityContextHolder.getContext().getAuthentication() == null) {
+                var grantedRoles = roles
+                    .stream()
+                    .map(role -> new SimpleGrantedAuthority(role))
+                    .collect(Collectors.toSet());
                 // create a new authentication token
                 UsernamePasswordAuthenticationToken authenticationToken =
                     new UsernamePasswordAuthenticationToken(
-                        // Principal is created from the builtin User class using the username,
+                        // the principal is created from the builtin User class using the username,
                         // a blank string for the password (not needed after token's already been granted),
-                        // and a hardcoded list with a single "USER" authority new User(username, "", List.of(new SimpleGrantedAuthority("USER"))),
+                        // and the Set of granted roles new User(username, "", grantedRoles),
-                        null, // null for password since again it's not needed here List.of(new SimpleGrantedAuthority("USER")) // same list used in Principal object );
+                        null, // null for password since again it's not needed here once the user's been authenticated grantedRoles // same list used in Principal object );
                 // set the new authentication token in the security context for downstream request filters SecurityContextHolder.getContext().setAuthentication(authenticationToken);